microsoft/AzureTRE/docs/tre-admins/setup-instructions/workflows.md

   See [Sign in with Azure CLI](https://docs.microsoft.com/cli/azure/authenticate-azure-cli) for more details.

-1. Create a Service Principal
+1. Create a service principal

   A service principal needs to be created to authorize CI/CD workflows to provision resources for the TRE workspaces and workspace services.